Equipment & Asset Leasing Finance Business License in Dubai

 4 | Select office space or flexi-desk arrangement within the free zone |

-5 | Pay licence and registration fees |
+5 | Pay license and registration fees |

 6 | Receive Business License and commence operations |

-Licence fees at Dubai South are competitive relative to mainland UAE jurisdictions.
+License fees at Dubai South are competitive relative to mainland UAE jurisdictions.
 Flexi-desk packages can reduce initial overhead significantly for early-stage operators, while dedicated office units are available for larger teams.

 Licensing and Compliance Requirements

 Operating under Activity Code 6491.01 carries specific compliance obligations.
-Licence holders must maintain accurate records of all lease agreements, asset valuations, and counterparty documentation.
+License holders must maintain accurate records of all lease agreements, asset valuations, and counterparty documentation.
 Anti-money laundering and know-your-customer obligations apply in line with UAE Federal Law requirements.

 Where leasing activities involve regulated financial products or extend to UAE mainland clients, operators may need to engage with the UAE Central Bank or other relevant supervisory bodies.
-Annual licence renewal is required, and companies must file audited financial statements in accordance with free zone regulations.
+Annual license renewal is required, and companies must file audited financial statements in accordance with free zone regulations.

 Why Dubai Is Well-Positioned for Asset Leasing Finance